oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

 each month at 11:00 am Eastern time.
 This document describes the norms for planning, conducting, and recording the results of working meetings.
-Working meetings primarily focus on advancing the TC's work products, which are listed in [this document](Work-Product-List.md).
+Working meetings primarily focus on advancing the TC's work products, as listed in the [Work Product List](Work-Product-List.md).

 ## Standing Agenda Format